tc39/notes/es7/2016-01/jan-28.md

 ## larse

-LH: slide (formal reviewers)
+LHN: slide (formal reviewers)

-LH: looking for multiple reviewers
+LHN: looking for multiple reviewers

 WH: I have memory model expertise and will review that aspect.
 Also suggest having Hans Boehm look at it.

 BT: this specification requires continent etc.

-LH: it doesn't have to be deep, but we require some framework to be in-place.
+LHN: it doesn't have to be deep, but we require some framework to be in-place.

 DE: any typed array designers inovled